Berries are sometimes acceptable on ketogenic diets. Find out whether grapes are keto-friendly too and what other options you have.

 Additionally, there are more keto fruits that can still allow you to eat something sweeter while making it more likely that you stay in ketosis.

 Carbs in grapes

-100 grams of grapes, red or green contains the following amounts of carbs (2):
+100 grams of grapes, red and green, contain the following amounts of carbs (1):

 - Total carbs: 18.1 grams

 - Net carbs: 17.2 grams